 Most guinea pigs need around 25 mg per day of vitamin C. In normal circumstances, they will get all they need from a high-quality pellet with stabilized vitamin C and a cup of fresh greens every day.
 Those being treated for scurvy, or recovering from illness, injury, or surgery can benefit from a supplement.
 Giving at least 25 mg twice daily should resolve most symptoms of vitamin C deficiency in a week or so.
 Guinea pigs that have suffered from scurvy in the past should have their vitamin C intake monitored closely, adding a supplement if necessary.

-Drops for the water aren’t a recommended method for supplementing vitamin C. Vitamin C will degrade quickly in the water; the next day it’ll already be less than half as potent.
+Drops for the water aren't a recommended method for supplementing vitamin C. (And that's not what our Vita-Drops are... they're not meant to be an orangy mai-tai with an umbrella treat.)
+Vitamin C will degrade quickly in the water; the next day it'll already be less than half as potent.
 In addition to being an unreliable way to dose, adding anything to the drinking water can change the taste.
-If it isn’t your guinea pig’s cup of tea, this could cause them not to drink as much as they should.
-As an alternative, the drops can be given via syringe.
+We don't recommend adding vita-drops to water... this could cause them not to drink as much as they should.
+The drops can and should be given via syringe.

 A children's chewable tablet works well, too.
 If using a human formula, try to find a vegan one without a lot of added sugar or sweeteners like xylitol, artificial colors and flavors, or hard-to-pronounce preservatives.
 Never give a multivitamin to guinea pigs.
 Vitamin C in excess will safely exit the body through the urine, but too much of other vitamins and minerals can make your guinea pig sick.
 Again, 25 mg once daily is enough for most guinea pigs, but those with scurvy will need higher doses more often until they have recovered.